mhwlng/ditherproxy/README.md

 These files can be found in the 'test' folder.

-Create a docker container, as defined in docker-compose.yml:
+Create a ditherproxy docker container, as defined in docker-compose.yml:

 docker-compose -f docker-compose.yml up -d